 H2b: Incidental news exposure will widen exposure gaps between people who are low in news attraction and people who are high and news attraction.

-Similarly, if incidental exposure closes engagement gaps, then we would expect to observe an interaction effect between incidental exposure and news attraction—that is, people who are low in news attraction but high in incidental exposure should have roughly equal levels of engagement to those who are high in news exposure.
+Similarly, if incidental exposure closes gaps in engagement with news, then we would expect to observe an interaction effect between incidental exposure and news attraction—that is, people who are low in news attraction but high in incidental exposure should have roughly equal levels of engagement to those who are high in news exposure.
+This prediction is based on the assumption that incidental exposure is providing users with opportunities to engage regardless of how fundamentally ‘attractive’ they are to news content.
 On the other hand, if incidental exposure widens engagement gaps, we might expect to see the highest levels of engagement among those who are high in news attraction and high in incidental exposure.
 Thus, we can formulate the following competing hypotheses:

 H3a: Incidental news exposure will close engagement gaps between people who are low in news attraction and people who are high and news attraction.